dennis-tra/originstamp-cli/README.md

-# originstamp-cli
+# OriginStamp CLI
-A CLI for the OriginStamp API written in Go.
+A CLI for the [OriginStamp API](https://api.originstamp.com/swagger/swagger-ui.html) written in Go.

 ## Installation